Redefining Alcoholism: An Outdated and Damaging Label

 Some experts believe there is an inherent stigma attached to the labels alcoholism and alcoholic.
 The suggestion is that anyone suffering from the condition is beyond help, when, in fact, alcoholism is a treatable disease.
 Many healthcare professionals now prefer the classification Alcohol Use Disorder (AUD).

-Alcoholism Has Been Renamed to Alcohol Use Disorder
+Alcoholism Is Now Called Alcohol Use Disorder

 In 2013, the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) was issued by the American Psychiatric Association, which contained diagnostic criteria for alcohol use disorder different from the 4th edition of the DSM.